-At the interview, a USCIS official will review the paperwork and make sure the immigrant is inadmissible (for example, hasn’t committed any crimes or been diagnosed with a communicable disease of public health significance, and doesn’t appear likely to become a public charge because the U.S. citizen cannot provide sufficient financial support).
+At the interview, a USCIS official will review the paperwork and make sure the immigrant is not inadmissible (for example, hasn’t committed any crimes or been diagnosed with a communicable disease of public health significance, and doesn’t appear likely to become a public charge because the U.S. citizen cannot provide sufficient financial support).

 In addition, because this is a marriage-based case, the official will ask both of you personal questions to make sure that your marriage is the real thing, not just a sham to get a green card.